-This exclusion does not apply to the extent that Equipment Breakdown Coverage is provided.
+This exclusion does not apply to the extent that Equipment Breakdown Coverage is

-- 8. rain, snow or sleet damage to Personal Property in the open. - actual work upon, installation or testing of Covered Property, unless loss by fire not otherwise excluded ensues, and then this Memorandum of Coverage shall cover only such ensuing loss. - 10. programming errors, which includes the inability of a program to function properly beyond a particular calendar date. - 11. damages caused by or resulting from a hydrostatic, pneumatic or gas pressure test of any boiler or pressure vessel or an insulation breakdown test of any type of electrical equipment. - 12. the seizure or destruction of property by order of governmental authority.
-But the Authority will pay for damage or destruction of Covered Property ordered by governmental authority and taken at the time of a fire to prevent its spread if the fire would be covered under this Memorandum of Coverage. - 13. any settling, cracking, shrinkage, bulging, or expansion of pavements, hardscapes, curbing, buildings, foundations, patios, walkways, driveways, wall, floors, roofs or ceilings.
+- mechanical breakdown, including rupture or bursting caused by centrifugal force.
+7. - This exclusion does not apply to the extent that Equipment Breakdown Coverage is provided. - 8. rain, snow or sleet damage to Personal Property in the open. - actual work upon, installation or testing of Covered Property, unless loss by fire not 9. otherwise excluded ensues, and then this Memorandum of Coverage shall cover only such ensuing loss. - programming errors, which includes the inability of a program to function properly 10. beyond a particular calendar date. - damages caused by or resulting from a hydrostatic, pneumatic or gas pressure test of 11. any boiler or pressure vessel or an insulation breakdown test of any type of electrical equipinent. - the seizure or destruction of property by order of governmental authority.
+But the 12.
+Authority will pay for damage or destruction of Covered Property ordered by governmental authority and taken at the time of a fire to prevent its spread if the fire would be covered under this Memorandum of Coverage. - any settling, cracking, shrinkage, bulging, or expansion of pavements, hardscapes, 13. curbing, buildings, foundations, patios, walkways, driveways, wall, floors, roofs or ceilings.

-- 14. regarding Equipment Breakdown Coverage if provided: - loss, damage or expense caused directly or indirectly by the following, whether or not caused by or resulting from an Equipment Breakdown: Any fungus, wet rot, dry rot or bacteria, including any presence, growth, proliferation, spread or any activity of fungus, wet rot, dry rot or bacteria.
+- 14. regarding Equipment Breakdown Coverage if provided: - a) loss, damage or expense caused directly or indirectly by the following, whether or not caused by or resulting from an Equipment Breakdown: Any fungus, wet rot, dry rot or bacteria, including any presence, growth, proliferation, spread or any activity of fungus, wet rot, dry rot or bacteria.
 This includes, but is not limited to, costs arising from clean up, removal, or abatement of such fungus, wet rot, dry rot or bacteria.
-However, this exclusion does not apply to spoilage of Personal Property that is Perishable Goods. - b) loss or damage to animals, land, water, trees, growing crops or lawns. - 15.
-Neglect, meaning neglect of the Covered Party to use all reasonable means to save and preserve property at and after the time of a loss, or when property is endangered by a covered peril. - C. Under Coverage B Property, this Memorandum of Coverage does not apply to and no coverage is provided for the following types of Real Property or Personal Property: - 1. accounts, bills, deeds, evidences of debt, money, notes, securities, bullion, stamps, letters of credit, passports, tickets, manuscripts; contraband or property in the course of illegal transportation or trade. - 2. walks, roadways or paved surfaces, curbs, piers, bulkheads, wharves or docks, beach or diving platforms, retaining walls not constituting a part of the building; this exclusion does not apply to permanently installed composite or synthetic surfaces used in the Covered Agency's operations. - 3. fur, fur garments, jewelry and watches, watch movements, jewels, pearls, precious and semi-precious stones, gold, silver, platinum and other precious metals or alloys. - 4. land, land value, cost of grading, excavations or fillings, engineer's fees, water, underground flues, underground foundations, pipes, pipelines, tanks or drains; except as respects Builder's Risk coverage. - 5. property while waterborne outside of United States territorial waters. - 6. property shipped by mail from the time it passes into the custody of the United States Postal Service or any other common carrier. - 7.
-Electronic Data Processing Equipment or Media caused by electrical surge, or lightning unless at the time of loss there is an Approved Surge Suppression Device installed between said Electronic Data Processing Equipment and any electrical or telecommunications lines.
+However, this exclusion does not apply to spoilage of Personal Property that is Perishable Goods. - b) loss or damage to animals, land, water, trees, growing crops or lawns.. - 15.
+Neglect, meaning neglect of the Covered Party to use all reasonable means to save and preserve property at and after the time of a loss, or when property is endangered by a covered peril. - C. Under Coverage B Property, this Memorandum of Coverage does not apply to and no coverage is provided for the following types of Real Property or Personal Property: - accounts, bills, deeds, evidences of debt, money, notes, securities, bullion, stamps, letters of credit, passports, tickets, manuscripts; contraband or property in the course of illegal transportation or trade. - 2. walks, roadways or paved surfaces, curbs, piers, bulkheads, wharves or docks, beach or diving platforms, retaining walls not constituting a part of the building; this exclusion does not apply to permanently installed composite or synthetic surfaces used in the Covered Agency's operations. - 3. fur, fur garments, jewelry and watches, watch movements, jewels, pearls, precious and semi-precious stones, gold, silver, platinum and other precious metals or alloys. - 4. land, land value, cost of grading, excavations or fillings, engineer's fees, water, underground flues, underground foundations, pipes, pipelines, tanks or drains; except as respects Builder's Risk coverage. - 5. property while waterborne outside of United States territorial waters. - 6. property shipped by mail from the time it passes into the custody of the United States Postal Service or any other common carrier. - Electronic Data Processing Equipment or Media caused by electrical surge, or lightning unless at the time of loss there is an Approved Surge Suppression Device installed between said Electronic Data Processing Equipment and any electrical or telecommunications lines.